 Ask students to write their responses to each prompt using the “Teach Students: 1a.
-Defining Self-Regulation” handout (Handout 1a. linked on page 11 of your Educator Workbook).
+Defining Self-Regulation” handout (Handout 1a. linked to on page 11 of your Educator Workbook).
 Once students have completed the activity, review the answers as a group, providing guidance.

 Teach Students: 1b.
 Is This Self-Regulation?

 Ask students to read each scenario in the chart below and fill out the “Teach Students: 1b.
-Is This Self-Regulation?” handout (Handout 1b. linked on page 11 of your Educator Workbook), determining the correct answer.
+Is This Self-Regulation?” handout (Handout 1b. linked to on page 11 of your Educator Workbook), determining the correct answer.
 This activity will help you assess your students’ understanding of self-regulation.
 As your students discuss each scenario, provide detailed reasons why the scenario is or is not self-regulation.

 Scenario 1 is not self-regulation because you did not follow the process and use the four components to help you prepare for the test.
-Scenario 2 is not self-regulation because none of the components were used, and you’re not self-directing your efforts.
+Scenario 2 is not self-regulation because none of the components were used and you’re not self-directing your efforts.
 Finally, Scenario 3 might represent self-regulation.
 For example, you have a plan to write down your homework, and you are monitoring your plan by checking off each assignment as you finish it, but you haven’t yet applied the entire process of self-regulation.
 You need to reflect to determine if your plan is working and adjust as needed.
-Students must understand that there are times when we think we are self-regulating, but we haven’t addressed all four components in the process.
+Students must understand that there are times when we think we are self-regulating but we haven’t addressed all four components in the process.

 As students begin to learn about self-regulation, you may see their initial plans look similar to Scenario 3 in the chart.
 While Scenario 3 is a good start for making a self-regulation plan, it lacks specificity, such as determining when homework will be completed, allocating enough time for homework, managing distractions, and ensuring that all homework is turned in.